morphingmachines/accelShell/README.md

 ### Simulation environment for a simple accelerator
 <img src="./doc/SimAccel.png" width="400"/>

-Use this project as a starting point for your project.
-This project uses [playground](https://github.com/morphingmachines/playground.git) as a library. `playground` and `this template` directories should be at the same level, as shown below.
+As a standalone project, it uses [playground](https://github.com/morphingmachines/playground.git) as a library. `playground` and `accelShell` directories should be at the same level, as shown below.
 ```
   workspace
   |-- playground
   |-- accelShell
 ```
 Make sure that you have a working [playground](https://github.com/morphingmachines/playground.git) project before proceeding further.
-And donot rename/modify `playground` directory structure.
+And do not rename/modify `playground` directory structure.

 ## Clone the code
 ```sh